As Brahmins in UP ask for weapons, the Opposition sharpens its attack on the Adityanath government

 In his post, Pandit claims Uttar Pradesh has become “Brahmhatya Pradesh”, a state where Brahmins are killed – a reference to Dubey’s killing.

 With an eye on the 2022 assembly elections, the political Opposition is trying to stoke this anger.
-Every formation from the Congress, the Samajwadi party, the Bahujan Samaj Party, even the Aam Aadmi Party, has attacked the government for its perceived neglect of the community, which is widely estimated by political parties to form 11% of the state’s population.
-Once seen as a ruling caste, with several chief ministers emerging from its fold, it went into relative decline with the rise of backward caste and Dalit politics in the 1990s.
+Every formation from the Congress, the Samajwadi party, the Bahujan Samaj Party, even the Aam Aadmi Party, has attacked the government for its perceived neglect of the community, which is widely estimated by political parties to form 11% of the state’s voting population.
+Once seen as a ruling caste, with a long list of Brahmin chief ministers in UP until the 1990s, it went into relative decline with the rise of backward caste and Dalit politics in that decade.

 After a long time, Brahmins have emerged at the centre-stage of UP politics.
 And the BJP’s Brahmin leaders are feeling the heat.